 Since 2002, Baltimore Woods’ Nature in the City program has linked urban schools with neighborhood green spaces through environmental education.
 Nature in the City brings authentic, hands-on/minds-on natural science learning to K-6th grade urban school children.

-The program provides the opportunity for Syracuse City School District and Auburn City School District students to:
+The program provides the opportunity for Syracuse City School District students to:

 - Make or strengthen their connection to the natural world.

-- Build scientific literacy through hands-on/minds-on activities that link state standards to their surroundings.
+- Build scientific literacy through hands-on/minds-on activities that link their science curriculum to their surroundings.

 - Develop sensible stewardship for their neighborhood green-spaces.

 - Have hands-on/minds-on learning with minimal environmental impact.